 Outback Steakhouse Steamed Green Beans are almost as good as the steaks at the Outback Steakhouse.
 I have a hard time passing up a loaded baked potato, but I can do it for these sweet and savory freshly steamed green beans.
 You can make these at home.
-You don’t have to go out to a steakhouse to get these delicious Outback Steakhouse steamed green beans with this CopyKat recipe.
+You don’t have to go out to a steakhouse to get this delicious Outback Steakhouse steamed green beans with this CopyKat recipe.

 Outback Steakhouse Steamed Green Beans